Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 Sales tax is exempt if:

-shipping costs are related to the cost of preparing and delivering goods to a location set by the buyer,
+Shipping costs are related to the cost of preparing and delivering goods to a location set by the buyer,

 shipping charges are stated separately, and

-the prices are set in good faith and are reasonable.
+The prices are set in good faith and are reasonable.

 Michigan